RonNewcomb/AngularComponents/README.md

 ## &lt;css-grid&gt;

-  Made because IE11's implementation of CSS grid is very different than modern broswers'.
+  Made because IE11's implementation of CSS grid is very different than modern browsers'.
 If you want to use Angular variables to change which cell some content is in, it's actually non-trivial if you wish to support IE.  This component only supports what features of CSS Grid that IE supports and hides the details from the client code.

   ```html
       <css-grid grid-template="1fr auto auto auto / {{phase >= phases.Completing ?
 '3fr 2fr 2fr' : '3fr 3fr 1fr'}}" column-gap="{{phase >= phases.Completing ?
 '25px' : '50px'}}" row-gap="0px">